by Rhys WIlliams, 2004.

 but the crux may cause you some problems."
 We followed

-his gnarled, frost-bitten fingers as they indicated how the
+his gnarled, frost-bitten fingers as they indicated

-to a full-on traverse just before
+the right, leading to a full-on traverse just before

 little smear to the right," as King put it, "will

 take you to the crux.
 Bon chance!"

-swallowed hard and looked at my sister and climbing partner,
+swallowed hard and looked at my sister and climbing

-is quite unattractive.
+instantly.
+She really is quite unattractive.

 vacillated for a while, but eventually I led off.
 Kingsley